01x-in/product-seed-skill/README.md

 ## About 01x

 This tool is part of **[01x](https://01x.in)** — a paid builder environment where you join a cohort, explore an idea, use AI to accelerate, and ship an MVP.
-Applications are reviewed manually.
-Cohort sizes are kept small.

 ---